Our board of directors includes industry experts in the research, development and commercialization of novel therapeutics and orphan drugs.

-Dr. Steven M. Altschuler has been chief executive officer of The Children’s Hospital of Philadelphia (CHOP) since 2000.
-Previously, Steve served in many leadership roles at CHOP including: division chief of Gastroenterology, physician-in-chief, inaugural holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics and professor and chair of the Department of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.
+Dr. Steven M. Altschuler was the chief executive officer of The Children’s Hospital of Philadelphia (CHOP) from 2000 to 2015.
+Steve served in many leadership roles at CHOP including: division chief of Gastroenterology, physician-in-chief, inaugural holder of the Leonard and Madlyn Abramson Endowed Chair in Pediatrics and professor and chair of the Department of Pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

-Steve’s tenure as CEO has seen the most significant growth in the Hospital’s 159-year history.
-Beyond its Main Campus in University City, CHOP maintains an extensive Care Network that provides primary, specialty and urgent care, and more at over 50 locations in the Philadelphia region.
+Steve’s tenure as CHOP’s CEO saw the most significant growth in the Hospital’s 160-year history.
+Beyond its Main Campus in University City, CHOP maintains an extensive Care Network that provides primary, specialty and urgent care at over 50 locations in the Philadelphia region.
 The Hospital’s International Medicine program—encompassing patient care, professional education and clinical partnerships—is one of the largest in the world.
 A respected advocate for children’s health, Steve has spearheaded innovative multi-institution efforts to better coordinate services for complex patients, thus reducing financial burden and improving care.

 Dr. Elliott Sigal has over 25 years of combined experience in medicine, research and executive management.
 Most recently, he served as director, executive vice president and chief scientific officer and president of R&D at Bristol-Myers Squibb from 2004 until 2013.
-Elliott was a principal architect of the company’s successful Biopharma Transformation Strategy which is fully dedicated to innovative therapies for unmet medical needs, and was instrumental in increasing R&D productivity, developing the company’s strategy in biologics and acquiring external innovation in its String of Pearls initiative.
-Under his leadership, fourteen new medicines were brought to market.
+Elliott was a principal architect of the company’s successful Biopharma Transformation Strategy, with a focus on innovative therapies for unmet medical needs, and was instrumental in increasing R&D productivity, developing the company’s strategy in biologics and acquiring external innovation in its String of Pearls initiative.
+Under his leadership, 14 new medicines were brought to market.
 Elliott previously held positions of increasing responsibility in drug discovery at the pharmaceutical company Syntex and also was vice president of R&D and chief executive officer for the genomics firm Mercator Genetics, where he provided the research leadership that resulted in the discovery of the gene for hemochromatosis, a common disorder that leads to iron overload, diabetes and liver disease.